eastmaels/steemblog.github.io/_posts/account/deanliu/2017-11-23_why-blockchain-conferences-are-boring-the-case-of-txiwxn.md

 - - -

-This page is synchronized from the post: [Why Blockchain conferences are boring - the case of Txiwxn](https://steemit.com/@deanliu/why-blockchain-conferences-are-boring-the-case-of-txiwxn)
+This page is synchronized from the post: ['Why Blockchain conferences are boring - the case of Txiwxn'](https://steemit.com/@deanliu/why-blockchain-conferences-are-boring-the-case-of-txiwxn)